Art Jobs

 Likelihood that robots will take your job: 24%

-Other Jobs for Art Majors
+Other Featured Jobs for Art Majors

 10. High School Art Teacher

 An art major who loves working with kids and young adults should seriously consider becoming a high school art teacher.
 More than a fallback option, teachers have among the most rewarding and engaging careers.
 As a teacher, you can communicate and hopefully pass down your passion to the next generation and significantly impact the lives of your students for the better.
-To become a school teacher, you will need to graduate with a bachelor’s degree in the subject you want to teach, while completing your school’s teacher preparation program.
-You’ll then need to complete a teaching internship in your subject, take and pass your state’s teaching licensure tests, and get your teaching license.
+To become a full time school teacher, you will need to graduate with a bachelor’s degree in the subject you want to teach, while completing your school’s teacher preparation program.
+You’ll then need to complete a teaching part time internship in your subject, take and pass your state’s teaching licensure tests, and get your teaching license.
 Prospective teachers should consider majoring, or pursuing a master’s degree, in art education.

 Median annual wage: $59,130